What Are Data Leaks?

 Security is a top priority when organizations evaluate Software-as-a-Service (SaaS) providers.
 Customer data was listed as the top encryption priority among enterprises surveyed in Entrust’s 2021 Global Encryption Trends Report.
 However, only 42% of respondents use encryption to secure their customer data.

-Keeper is a zero-trust, zero-knowledge security provider that uses AES 256-bit encryption to protect data from cyberthreats.
+Keeper is a zero-trust, zero-knowledge security provider that uses AES 256-bit encryption to protect data from cyber threats.
 Organizations such as banks and governments use AES encryption, as it is considered virtually unbreakable.
 This ensures that our customers enjoy the highest levels of data security available today.

-Register for your 14-day free business trial to see how Keeper can protect you and your organization from data breaches and cyberattacks.
+Register for your 14-day free business trial to see how Keeper can protect you and your organization from data breaches and cyber attacks.
 Get in touch with a member of our team for more information on how our services can protect your company’s passwords, secrets and connections with zero-trust and zero-knowledge security.